 Hello and welcome to Year 1!
-I am Miss Rodriguez the Year 1 teacher and I am delighted to be teaching Year 1 alongside our team which includes Mrs Yau, Mrs Kinsey and Miss Bowler.
+I am Mrs Owen the Year 1 teacher and I am delighted to be teaching Year 1 alongside our team which includes Mrs Yau and Mrs Whittaker.

 Our class is made up of 30 young enthusiasts who are all ready to continue their journey through school.
 We are looking forward to building relationships, learning new things and rising to the challenges in Year 1.
 We are a very supportive team who believe in working with parents to support the child.
 We have a dojo system which enables you to keep in touch on a daily basis and view and celebrate your child’s achievements.
 If you ever have any questions, or simply want an update on how your child is getting on you can send us a message via dojo (which will be monitored in school hours), contact our school reception or speak to us on the door at the beginning/ end of the school day.

 - Reading – We encourage as much reading as possible, at least 10 minutes uninterrupted each day; fiction and non-fiction, as well as poetry.
 Please set aside as much time as you can to read with your child.
 Please do this in different ways, listen to your child, share the story together and let them listen to you read.
 Share their school book and their favourite books and enjoy this time together.
 Please make a comment with a page number and signature every time your child reads at home.
 If you have shared a different book please write this in and let us know.
 Books will be changed on Mondays, Wednesdays and Fridays as appropriate.